 Anyone remember Samuel Loring Morrison?
 Espionage Act nerds certainly do.

 Morrison was the first person prosecuted and convicted under the Espionage Act for leaking classified material?
 Morrison was convicted in the 1980s of leaking satellite photos to Jane's Defense Weekly.
-He was later pardoned retrospectively by President Clinton as part of Clinton's spree of pardons on his way out of office in 2001.

 The estimable Chris Jenks writes in from Australia with the following thoughts on my piece yesterday on the David Petraeus plea:

 Appreciated your comments on Petraeus.
 One additional factor which resonates with me and I think most military folks is that Petraeus was a general court martial convening authority for a decade or more.
 He decided what cases were referred to a court-martial.
 He decided on the terms of plea deals.

 Over at The Intercept, Peter Maass complains that the plea deal for David Petraeus is "yet another example of a senior official treated leniently for the sorts of violations that lower-level officials are punished severely for."

 At Bloomberg View, by contrast, columnist Eli Lake argues that, while wrong, Petraeus's sins are just not that big a dea